SimnBentez/Project_Beams/README.md

 ### Introduction

 The *Project Beams* aims to develop an efficient solution for the structural design of beams, integrating load calculations, stress analysis, and result visualization.
 This approach combines advanced computational tools and modern design methodologies.

+### Objectives

+1. Develop a structural model to analyze the behavior of beams under various loading conditions.
+2. Visualize shear and bending moment diagrams to facilitate and verify the interpretation of results.
+3. Generate a report in two files: Excel and DXF, allowing for the review of the calculations performed by the program and an AutoCAD file with the plans.

+### Metodology

+1. Implementation of mathematical models using Python and specialized libraries (Sympy, Numpy, Matplotlib, etc).
+2. Interactive visualization of structural diagrams using Matplotlib.
+3. Validation of results through comparisons with codes and standards (NSR-10, ACI).

+### Expected Results

+* Clear diagrams of bending moments and shear forces.
+* Structured and documented code for replicating analyses.
+* Exportable reports, as mentioned earlier, in .xlsx (Excel) and .dxf formats.

+### User guide